Dr. Michael Kerwin

 ICAI Canada Consortium

-ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canada Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville.
-The group will be organized by Troy Brooks of Brock University, Amanda McKenzie of University of Waterloo, and Jo Hinchliffe of Simon Fraser University.
-ICAI Canada has its own discussion ListServ, and a new web portal will be coming in Summer 2014.
-For details, please email CAI-L@clemson.edu.
+ICAI Canada held an informal round table discussion in February 2013 and voted to continue on as the ICAI Canadian Consortium, holding their first all-day Canadian themed workshop at ICAI's 2014 International Conference in Jacksonville and another in 2015 in Vancouver.
+The group is organized by Amanda McKenzie of University of Waterloo and Jo Hinchliffe of Simon Fraser University.
+ICAI Canada has its own discussion ListServ, and a new web portal that you can access here.